bottlesdevs/programs/Reviews/hoyoplay.md

-# Zenless Zone Zero
+# HoYoPlay
-Review for the Zenless Zone Zero installer.
+Review for the HoYoPlay installer.

 Maintainer: @kotonbads